SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 ### forEach

 An optional property that allows an element to duplicate itself for each member of a specific multi-value field.
-The value of `"forEach"` property should be in the format of either `"iteratorName in @currentField"` or `"iteratatorName in [$FieldName]"`.
+The value of `"forEach"` property should be in the format of either `"iteratorName in @currentField"` or `"iteratorName in [$FieldName]"`.

 `iteratorName` represents the name of iterator variable that is used to represent the current member of the multi-value field.
 The name of the iterator can be any combination of alphanumeric characters and underscore (`_`) that does not start with a digit.